awsdocs/aws-transit-gateway-guide/doc_source/tgw-multicast-overview.md

 + You cannot share multicast\-enabled transit gateways with other accounts \(using AWS Resource Access Manager\)\.
 + Multicast group membership is managed using Amazon VPC Console or the AWS CLI\.
 +   [Internet Group Management Protocol \(IGMP\)](https://en.wikipedia.org/wiki/Internet_Group_Management_Protocol) \(IGMP\) support for managing group membership will come in the future\.
++ We support Multicast Listener Discovery \(MLD\) on IPv4 and IPv6 for managing group membership\.
 + A subnet can only be in one multicast domain\.
 + If you use a non\-Nitro instance, you must disable the **Source/Dest** check\.
 For information about disabling the check, see [Changing the Source or Destination Checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#change_source_dest_check) in the *Amazon EC2 User Guide for Linux Instances*\.
++ A non\-Nitro instance cannot be a multicast sender\.